andimoto/keebcu/README.md

 - avoid case stabilizer for iso enter and numpad enter (optional)
 - add cherry style stabilizer!
 - add a selectable skirt to the case
-- add parametric keebCase (already working on)
+- add parametric keebCase (in progress, should be already usable)
 - screw holes get crossed by case stabilizer (DONE / screw hole standoffs have an oval shape now)
 - documentation for keebCase.scad
 - add build script (DONE)